fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-map-using-plain-javascript.md

 To render the map follow the steps below:

-1. Include the `fusioncharts` library
+1. Include the `fusioncharts` library.

-2. Include the FusionMaps renderer
+2. Include the FusionMaps renderer.

-3. Include the map definition file
+3. Include the map definition file.

-4. Include the map type.

-5. Include the FusionCharts theme file to apply the style to the charts.
+4. Include the FusionCharts theme file to apply the style to the charts.

-6. Add the map renderer, map definition and the theme as a dependency to the core.
+5. Add the map renderer, map definition and the theme as a dependency to the core.

-7. Store the chart configurations as a JSON object.
+6. Store the chart configurations as a JSON object.
 In this JSON object:

     * Set the map type as world.
 Each chart type is represented with a unique map alias.
 For World map, the alias is `world`.
 Find the complete list of map types with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).